 Understanding school rules for face masks and who does not need to wear one

-But not everyone is able to wear a face mask.
-Check out our advice below to understand school rules on face masks and face mask exemptions for pupils.
+Not everyone is able to wear a face mask.
+Below is our advice to help you better understand school rules on face masks and face mask exemptions for pupils.

-If you’re in primary you don’t have to wear a face mask at school unless your doctor has advised you to.
-You will need to wear a face mask on the school bus or other school transport though, unless your support needs mean you’re exempt from wearing one.
+- You will need to continue to wear a face mask on the school bus or other school transport though, unless your support needs mean you’re don’t have to.

 Not everyone can wear a face mask

-You do NOT need to wear a face mask if….
+You do NOT need to wear a face mask at school in Scotland if….

 - you have a disability or health condition that means you cannot put a face mask on